 Why these lies can be fatal

 Arguably the simplest and most exciting part of entrepreneurship is when you are sitting at your desk.
-Either at home or whatever co-working space or startup accelerator you find yourself at.
+Either at home or whatever co-working or startup space you find yourself at.
 And what do you do?
 What humans do best.
 Imagine your success and how it will be.
 You picture your product bringing in customers and revenues easily, on a steady “hockey-stick” chart basis.
 This is the first point of failure in terms of lying to yourself.
 Being so sure that your big idea or product will succeed as perhaps one of the most common lies entrepreneurs tell themselves.

 Instead of dreaming about the $, the successful entrepreneurs and founders are looking at how they can constantly evolve the products and improve.
 And not just thinking of improvements, but how to do it the most cost-effective way.
 Or as we like to call it here at Starttech Ventures, product development efficiency.